 As an example, one of your personas intends to retire at the age of 50.
 Knowing this, you can create marketing messages that appeal to this goal.
-You'll highlight how your property management services make it possible to increase rental revenue through your marketing content, thus making it possible to retire at an early age of 50; this is marketing at its finest.
+You'll highlight how your property management services make it possible to increase rental revenue through your marketing content, thus making it possible to retire at the early age of 50.
+This is marketing at its finest!

 Understand the Challenges of An Ideal Buyer

 For example, perhaps Busy Brittany has recently acquired too many properties for her to handle.
 However, she still prefers a hands-on approach to property management with each of her properties.
 In your marketing message to Busy Brittany, outline how your property management company offers a full line of property management services that simplify the role of a hands-on property owner.

-Once you have your personas created, it then becomes time to build your marketing content for each of them.
-It is imperative that during the creation of the personas, you include what modes of communication they prefer; this will impact how you deploy your marketing content.
+Once you have your personas created, it's then time to build your marketing content for each of them.
+During the creation of the personas, it is imperative that you include what modes of communication they prefer.
+This will impact how you deploy your marketing content.

-Make sure each marketing content piece you create for your personas focuses on a challenge and a goal.
-Your content pieces should outline a problem and how your services can solve that challenge.
+Make sure each content marketing piece you create for your personas focuses on a challenge and a goal.
+Your content should outline a problem and how your services can solve that challenge.
 More so, you'll also need to describe in the content pieces what it means to have that challenge resolved.

 Excellent ways to market to your personas include:

 We specialize in property management marketing and can help your team build a marketing persona (or several) to help you generate more leads.
 We're here to help property management business owners and real estate professionals learn more tips and tricks on creating a buyer persona and how it can help generate leads and increase conversions.
 Reach out soon to learn more about how we can help!